martahdez90/calculator/README.md

 To see if every part of the application works and avoid future bugs

 **Bonus**: Implement the tests.
-Only user interface tests were implemented
+- user interface tests implemented

 ### 5. UI/UX design